Are you going to publish a Spanish version of the Rush Revere book?

 Therefore, let's take this another step.

-Oh my God, they're gonna cut the Republicans want to cut my breakfast and lunch.
+Oh, my God, they're going to cut the Republicans want to cut my breakfast and lunch.

-And what do you think is gonna happen as far as those kids and how they're ever gonna vote?
+And what do you think is going to happen as far as those kids and how they're ever going to vote?

 They're just like your puppy or your kitten, and they're being conditioned to believe the government's feeding them.

-And then if somebody else in the government wants to ever change the program because it's silly, it's unnecessary, it's too far reaching, it's too expensive.
+And then if somebody else in the government wants to ever change the program because it's silly, it's unnecessary, it's too far-reaching, it's too expensive, who's going to object the most?

 The kids, the future voters.